 Jose Altuve helps the Astros always keep a leg up on the competition.
 (Photo by F. Carter Smith)

 Gerrit Cole went on a dominant roll for the Houston Astros.
 (Photo by F. Carter Smith)

 Justin Verlander is still a dominant force for the Houston Astros.
 (Photo by F. Carter Smith)

 Astros ace Justin Verlander and Robinson Chirinos are a team.
 (Photo by F. Carter Smith)

-Astros manager A.J.
-Hinch (Photo by F. Carter Smith.)
+A.J.
+Hinch brought the Astros to unprecedented October success.
+(Photo by F. Carter Smith.)

 Jose Altuve knows how to motivate his Houston Astros teammates.
 (Photo by F. Carter Smith)